FR4 PCB: The FR4 Thermal Conductivity Guide for Your Circuit Board

 What Factors Affect FR4 PCB Thermal Conductivity?

-PCB thermal conductivity requires much attention from manufacturers, as it decides how the circuit board can transfer heat to other components.
+PCB thermal conductivity requires much attention from manufacturers, as it decides how the PCB board can transfer heat to other components.
 As we all know that a printed circuit board consists of electronic components, insulators and conductive materials, and different components and materials have different thermal conductivity performances.
 In addition, there are many factors that would affect the FR4 PCB thermal conductivity:

 Thermal Vias